 The dipping sauce has good Southwestern flavor, but is not too spicy, by the way!
 Make ahead, cover, and refrigerate until ready to use.

 I used a green zucchini and a yellow zucchini to make the fries.
 After slicing the ends off, they were cut like this:

 - #1 Cut each in half in the middle.

 - #2 Cut each half in half lengthwise.

 - #3 Cut those pieces into 4 lengthwise slices each (so they are wedges about 1/2 an inch wide).

 In a small bowl, place two eggs.
 Lightly beat the eggs until they are fully combined.
 In a separate bowl, place Panko crumbs and Parmesan cheese.
 Add the garlic powder, salt, pepper, paprika and Italian seasoning, and stir until combined.

 Prepping Zucchini Fries For Baking

-Dip zucchini wedges, one at a time into the egg mixture to coat.
-Shake off excess egg back into bowl, then dip and roll in Panko mixture to coat all sides.
+Dip the zucchini wedges, one at a time into the egg mixture to coat.
+Shake off excess egg back into bowl, and then dip and roll in Panko mixture to coat all sides.

 Serve, and enjoy this yummy finger food side dish (or appetizer!).
 Recipe is easily doubled for a larger crowd… as written, the recipe makes 32 “fries”.
 Hope you enjoy these zucchini fries – we sure did!